Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Introduction

 In this work, we investigate the uniform accuracy of the IMEX-RK schemes for linear hyperbolic relaxation systems \eqref{eq:PDE-general}.
-Our main contribution is to extend the analysis in \cite{hu_uniform_2019}, which focused on the Jin-Xin model, to more general hyperbolic relaxation systems that satisfy the structural stability condition proposed in \cite{yong_singular_1999}.
+Our main contribution is to extend the analysis in \cite{hu_uniform_2019}, which is limited to the Jin–Xin model of size $2 \times 2$, to more general hyperbolic relaxation systems of arbitrary size that satisfy the structural stability condition proposed in \cite{yong_singular_1999}.
 Since the structural stability condition is tacitly respected by many well-established physical theories \cite{yong_singular_1999,liu2001basic,Yong2008}, our analysis is expected to have broader applicability.

-Furthermore, we emphasize that extending the analysis from the Jin-Xin model to general hyperbolic relaxation systems is highly nontrivial.
-Given the generality of the system \eqref{eq:PDE-general}, we handle some estimates by employing the Kronecker product and the vectorization operator.
-The complexity of the system requires numerous intricate calculations, necessitating a comprehensive utilization of operator properties.
+Furthermore, we emphasize that this extension is highly non-trivial.
+First, the energy estimates must be carried out in a weighted norm induced by the system's symmetrizer, rather than in a standard norm.
+Second, the error estimate in \cite{hu_uniform_2019} relies on the introduction of the auxiliary error vector to address the low stage order of intermediate stages.
+Generalizing this technique from Jin-Xin model to hyperbolic relaxation system of arbitrary size \eqref{eq:PDE-general} presents significant challenges, as the numerical solution involves vectors of varying dimensions across stages.
+Consequently, the analysis must be conducted at the matrix level.
+To deal with this difficulty, we employ the Kronecker product and the vectorization operator, which requires numerous intricate calculations, see Section \ref{subsec:4-2} for details.

+We also mention the difference between this work and our previous work \cite{MHY2023} which focused on IMEX-BDF schemes, a class of multistep method.
+The key technique in \cite{MHY2023} is the energy estimate with a new multiplier technique.
+In contrast, our current work deals with IMEX-RK schemes, where the main difficulty lies in handling the multiple intermediate stages of the solution within each time step.

 The rest of the paper is organized as follows.
-In Section \ref{sec:preliminaries}, we recall the structural stability condition, the regularity of the solution which has been proved in \cite{MHY2023} as well as a class of IMEX-RK schemes for system \eqref{eq:PDE-general}.
+In Section \ref{sec:preliminaries}, we recall the structural stability condition, the regularity of the solution, and a class of IMEX-RK schemes for system \eqref{eq:PDE-general}.
 In Section \ref{sec:uniform-stability}, we establish the uniform stability of a class of IMEX-RK schemes.
-We prove rigorously uniform second order accuracy and uniform third order accuracy of the IMEX-RK schemes in Section \ref{sec:2nd-uniform-accuracy} and Section \ref{sec:3rd-uniform-accuracy}.
+We prove rigorously uniform second-order accuracy and uniform third-order accuracy of the IMEX-RK schemes in Section \ref{sec:2nd-uniform-accuracy} and Section \ref{sec:3rd-uniform-accuracy}.
 Numerical experiments are presented in Section \ref{sec:numerical-test} to validate our theoretical findings.